Ichbinjoe/blog.ibj.io/content/post/syncookies-and-cuda.md

 + Attackers will now have a 'fire and forgettable' way of opening connections on a target server, recreating the resource imbalance from before
-+ Attackers don't need to use their real IP when sending this TCP ACK packet, meaning attacks get incredibly more non-trivial to find the source of attacks
++ Attackers don't need to use their real IP when sending this TCP ACK packet
-+ Opens up reflection DoS attacks for certain services which preemptively send data on a TCP connection creation.
++ Opens up reflection DoS attacks for certain services which preemptively send data on a TCP connection creation

 To achieve this, I tried to calculate how difficult it would be to predict and mint Syncookies with arbitrary source and destination ip/port combinations for a